Universal properties and dynamical bosonization of strongly interacting one-dimensional anyons: Abstract

 \section{Abstract}

-We study a one-dimensional system of strongly interacting anyons with short-range interactions under external confinement.
-This system, referred to as $p$-wave anyons, interpolates continuously between spin-polarized fermions with $p$-wave interactions and free bosons.
+We study a one-dimensional system of interacting anyons with short-range interactions under external confinement.
+This model, which describes anyons with zero-range $s$-wave and $p$-wave scattering interactions in the strong interaction regime continuously interpolates between spin-polarized fermions with $p$-wave interactions and free bosons.
 At zero temperature, the correlation functions decay exponentially with distance, with oscillations governed by the statistics parameter.
 The decay rate is maximal for $p$-wave fermions and decreases monotonically as the statistics parameter approaches the bosonic limit, where it vanishes.
 The momentum distribution is asymmetric, a hallmark of one-dimensional anyons, and takes the form of a shifted Lorentzian with universal power-law tails, $\lim_{k \to \pm \infty} n(k)\sim C/k^2$.
 We prove analytically that, following release from a harmonic trap, the asymptotic momentum distribution converges to that of free bosons in the same trap, a phenomenon known as dynamical bosonization.
 We also establish the universality of the groundstate $n$-particle reduced density matrices: their natural occupations are independent of the confining potential, while the associated natural $n$-functions for different confinements are related through a simple analytical transformation.
 In particular, for the one-particle reduced density matrix, we derive exact expressions for both the natural occupations and the natural orbitals at arbitrary particle number.
 These results extend and unify earlier partial findings for $p$-wave fermions, and they provide a clear conceptual explanation of the double degeneracy observed in their spectrum.

 {Institute for Space Sciences, Bucharest-M\u{a}gurele, R 077125, Romania}